 The pile cap should enable the outer pile to exceed a minimum of 150 mm however should not be extreme, usually not higher than the diameter of the pile.

-This reduces the plan area and thus the cost while providing sufficient length to
+This reduces the plan area thus the cost while providing sufficient length to pile cap as follows:

 - Tension reinforcement anchor with a large radius bend.